pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.9 - Enhancement - It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats) when using php 7.2 and above.
+These character sets are in the main are not commonly available on the web/browsers.
+However most of the characters or equivalents are available in Unicode so these are used instead.
+Bug fixes:- 1.
+If the first few characters in a paragraph were bold and/or underlined, then the whole paragraph was.
+2. If a blank line contained a single space, then the blank line was ignored.

 Version 2.1.8 - Various enhancements and bug fixes.
 1. Will now recognise multiple spaces, - 2.
 Will recognise pdf images. - 3.
 Will now tell you if the .docx file cannot be found. - 4.
 Will now recognise checkboxes. - 5.
 Will now recognise most common list bullets (assuming that UTF-8 is used). - 6.
 Multiple bugfixes (Table widths and alignments not always correct - Top and bottom margins of text not always displayed correctly - Several other minor fixes).